Skip to Content

 Why it matters

-- One tap from a chat.
-The menu button next to the composer auto-wires to your storefront when you connect the bot.
+• One tap from a chat.
+The menu button next to the composer is set up the moment you connect the bot; once you build a storefront and publish it to the bot, the button opens it.
 The label auto-flips to “Shop” the moment you publish a product — no BotFather config needed.

 At a glance